sr-cafe/copyist/README.md

 To do
 -----
-* Implement line breaks on text.
+* Search for a deep copy merge alternative.
-* Implement line breaks encoding.
+* Implement header sections.
 * Define Command interface.
 * Implement key to array Command.